-This rustic granola recipe with coconut, dried cranberries and apricots is one of my favorite granola recipes.
-With a big glass of cold milk, it is the perfect Christmas fall and winter treat.
+This rustic granola recipe with coconut, dried cranberries, and apricots is one of my favorite recipes.
+With a big glass of cold milk, it is the perfect fall, Christmas, and winter treat.

 This post contains affiliate links.
 See my full disclosure here.